This museum is housed in a 150-year-old building that once served as the home of a shōya (village headman). Downstairs is a collection...

 The speciality here is fresh wheat noodles handmade on the premises, going into filling dishes like sansai udon (noodles with wild...

 Just above the castle chairlift station, thriving Taikodani-Inari-jinja, built in 1773 by the seventh lord Kamei Norisada, is one of the five major Inari shrines in Japan.
-Walk up the hillside to it through a tunnel created by hundreds of torii.
-At night the torii are lit up, creating a beautiful sight from the town.
+Walk up the hillside to it through a tunnel created by hundreds of torii, which are lit up at night, creating a beautiful sight from the town.
 There are fabulous views of the valley and mountains from the top.